sarahmtroxell/stock-analysis/README.md

 The following VBA methods were used to solve the challenge:

 1. Creating Macros
+2. Arrays
-2. Conditional Logic
+3. Conditional Logic
-3. Nested For Loops
+4. Nested For Loops
-4. Refactoring Code
+5. Refactoring Code
-5. User Form Design (Inputs, Message Boxes, Buttons)
+6. User Form Design (Inputs, Message Boxes, Buttons)

 ## Results